Free monthly budget template for Excel and Google SheetsBY Robert Graham

 Why choose an envelope budgeting approach?

-You can also use a digital system to implement envelope budgeting strategies.
+Digital systems can be used to implement envelope budgeting strategies.
 It requires that you track or automate transaction tracking, but it’s easier to sync with a partner.

 Is tracking transactions worthwhile?

 - Everyone should do it for 30 days at some point.
 It will teach you a ton about your actual spending and how it feels.